External members of Board Standing Committees

 Gaétan Labbé, Board Member

 Gaétan Labbé is Vice President Engineering for PROSPEK International Inc., a project management and specialty engineering consulting firm.
-After retiring from over 30 years with the Department of National Defence, Gaétan's professional career has included leadership roles with Maple Leaf Foods Inc., as well as other major engineering organizations worldwide.
-Gaétan holds Masters Degrees in Business Administration (2009); Metallurgical Engineering (1990); and, Business Organizational Management (1986).
-He is actively involved in a number of directorial and policy-making organizations such as Standards Council of Canada (SCC) and Canadian General Standards Board (CGSB), and is locally doing voluntary work with organizations such as the Knights of Columbus and other charitable organizations.
+After retiring from over 30 years with the Department of National Defence as a Naval Senior Officer, Gaétan’s professional career has included leadership roles with Maple Leaf Foods Inc., as well as other major engineering organizations worldwide.
+Gaétan holds Masters Degrees in Business Administration (2009), Metallurgical Engineering (1990) and Business Organizational Management (1986).
+He is actively involved in a number of directorial and policy‐making organizations such as Standards Council of Canada (SCC) and Canadian General Standards Board (CGSB), and is locally doing voluntary work with organizations such as the Knights of Columbus and other charitable

-Gaétan is also a Director of the Board of St. Joseph Health Care London (SJHC) and as such participates in the following committees:
+Gaétan is also a Director of the Board of St. Joseph Health Care London (SJHC) and as such participate in the following committees:

 The Hon.
 Frances Lankin, PC, LLD (HC) was appointed Co-Commissioner of the Ontario Social Assistance Review Commission by the Province of Ontario in November 2010.
 The Commission undertook the largest review of social assistance programs in over 20 years as part of the Provincial Poverty Reduction Strategy and reported its recommendations to government in October 2012.
 Prior to this, Ms. Lankin held the positon of President and CEO of United Way Toronto, and from 2001 to 2011, guided the organization through its strategic transformation to become a leading community builder.
 In 2009, Frances was appointed by Prime Minister Stephen Harper to the Security Intelligence Review Committee, which provides an external review of Canadian Security Intelligence Service operations.
 She continues to serve in that capacity.